rusefi/panama-specs/README.md

 KISS without SQL database.

 Out of scope: frontend application API consumer.
+Existing rusEFI console is the frontent application used by actual Jor from Florida.
 Acceptable criteria: any means to invoke API via HTTP (browser or else?)

 ## Hosting